hammerheim-game/hammerheim-rules/3-equipment.md

 same turn, other than to pivot on the spot to face your target or stand up.
-Save Modifier: Handguns are even better at penetrating armour than their Strength 4 suggests.
-A warrior wounded by a handgun must take its armour save with a -2 modifier.
+Save Modifier: Handguns are even better at penetrating armor than their Strength 4 suggests.
+A warrior wounded by a handgun must take its armor save with a -2 modifier.

 ### Hochland Long Hunting Rifle